 Working from smallest to largest, these are the most famous money laundering cases from 2020 due to failure or significant room for improvement relating to compliance with applicable AML laws and regulations.

 Table of Contents

-- AML fines of non-compliance hold banks responsible for not following legislation made to prevent money laundering schemes.
+- AML fines of non-compliance hold banks responsible for not following legislation to prevent money laundering schemes.

 - The largest money laundering fines of 2020 take place across the USA, Sweden, Australia, and Malaysia.

 One of the most significant fines in the UK is related to the London branch of Commerzbank.
 In June of 2020, Commerzbank faced a $50 million fine.
-This German banking corporation failed to enact applicable know-your-customer regulations relating to thousands of the bank’s customers and ignoring multiple warnings from the prudent regulator beforehand.
+This German banking corporation failed to enact applicable know-your-customer regulations relating to thousands of the bank’s customers and ignored multiple warnings from the prudent regulator beforehand.

 In 2016 and 2017, the bank failed to comply with AML and KYC legislation.
 With a resource deficiency of employees working in the anti-money laundering department, Commerzbank hired 47 new employees, bringing their departmental total up to 50 AML professionals to avoid future fines.

 Even so, the bank failed to accommodate and provide adequate AML protection and was charged.